Sony

 Gran Turismo key stats

-The Gran Turismo series has sold 90 million copies.
+The Gran Turismo series sales reached over 90 million copies.

 (Source: Traxion, VG Sales, IGN, Engadget)